 The Bachelor's Programme in Biomedicine at Karolinska Institutet is an international study programme taught in English.

 The curriculum consists of courses in general natural sciences together with more medically oriented courses.
-The students are trained in laboratory practices and scientific methods, and are introduced to basic and translational research.
+As a student, you are trained in laboratory practices and scientific methods, and introduced to basic and translational research.
 The education is carried out at several of the departments at Karolinska Institutet.

 The final semester consists of a degree project.
-For this, the students choose their subject area within the field of biomedicine, and the project is carried out either at an academic institution or a pharmaceutical company, in Sweden or abroad.
+As a student, you choose your own subject area within the field of biomedicine, and the project is carried out either at an academic institution or a pharmaceutical company, in Sweden or abroad.

 - Full time (100%), Lecturing in daytime